RescueSocial/Victims_Cases_Film-Music-Arts/Cases Documentation-Filings/README.md

 - Logic and Contemporary Rhetoric: The Use of Reason in Everyday Life (2011 version has cameras on the cover)<br><a href="https://archive.org/details/logiccontemporar0000kaha_b2b5/mode/2up">Full Free Book on Archive Org</a>

-## Educational Movie to Witnessing and Documentation of Elements
+## Comparison of Educational Movie to Witnessing and Documentation of Elements
 James Stewart Takes A Peek | 'Rear Window' (1954) | Hitchcock Presents<br>
 Jeff (James Stewart) starts to (witness elements), as he gets even closer to his neighbour's apartment with his (eye-witnessing in comparison to the telephoto lense).<br>
 <a href="https://www.youtube.com/watch?v=ES5A-8mXvOU">